CeciliaSG/pp1_cocktail_evening/README.md

 - The base code for the form came from the the Love Running project but has been modified to fit the design of the site.

-- Solution on how to target the background image added in css on a specific page came from [Stackoverflow] (<https://stackoverflow.com/>)
+- Solution on how to target a background image added in css on a specific page, came from [Stackoverflow] (<https://stackoverflow.com/>)

 ### Content